 Metal Tanks: Summary

 ⦁ The lifespan of water tanks from corrosion-protected steel is limited.
-It can be affected by the acidity of harvested rainwater (atmospheric pollution), leaching of chemical components from catchment area (especially if metallic) – both causing spontaneous chemical reactions leading to corrosion of tanks.
-Usually, a thin layer of coating/lining is prone to abrasion, what may expose raw steel to water.
+It can be affected by the acidity of harvested rainwater (atmospheric pollution), and the leaching of chemical components from the catchment area (especially if metallic) – both causing spontaneous chemical reactions leading to the corrosion of tanks.
+Usually, a thin layer of coating/lining is prone to abrasion, which may expose raw steel to water.
 Special attention must be also paid to fittings.
 Other metals (copper, brass, bronze, regular galvanized steel….) may lead to intermetallic reactions and corrosion.
 It is suggested to use plastic (PVC) ”buffer pipes” (length of about 6ft/2m) to substantially lower the intensity of electrolytic reactions inside of the tank.

 Due to safety requirements, fiberglass tanks for potable water must be internally coated with food-grade poly-coating.
 On top of that – in above-the-ground versions, fiberglass must be gel-coated, generously pigmented or dark-painted on its external side to prevent infiltration of sunlight.

 Underground fiberglass water tank.
 Source: Climate Inc. – Water Collection Systems

 7,925 gallons (30 cubic meters) of fiberglass water tank.
 Source: Izoplace (Turkey)